 Not all delivery addresses are accurate in terms of where the delivery actually needs to take place.
-Sometimes deliveries need to be at a back door or service entrance or loading bay.
+Sometimes deliveries must be left at a back door, service entrance, or loading bay.
 Using What3Words you can pinpoint the exact location better and ensure more efficient deliveries.

 Coordinate complex orders

 Order management including multiple packages per stop can be itemized and docketed using the package delivery system.
 Order slips can be printed and attached to each order so the driver knows exactly what to leave.
 Order management is essential for most businesses and will avoid missed items and the need to return to customers.